Nikdwal/YetAnotherCubeScrambler/README.md

 The command line version of this program simply prints out a scramble and exits, which makes it highly suitable as a plug-in for building puzzle timers.

+Feel free to contact me for any questions.
+My contact details are listed on my GitHub profile.

 ## Overview

 YASG was designed to be a command line program, but there is a minimal graphical wrapper for it.